 Is Olaplex safe to use?

-Olaplex has been making headlines in the news recently, and not for good reasons.
+Olaplex recently made headlines in the news, and not for good reasons.
 The brand has entered a lawsuit against 30 female plaintiffs who are claiming over £60,000 in damages after allegedly experiencing hair loss, breakage, bald spots and scalp irritations – specifically after using No.0 and No.9.

 Olaplex swiftly made a statement on Instagram saying: ‘We are prepared to vigorously defend our company, our brand, and our products against these baseless accusations.
 We want to reassure our community of professional stylists, customers, and fans that they can continue to use our products with confidence.’